-What is the design style of the kitchen?
+- What’s the design style of the kitchen?
 Kitchen styles range loosely from classic to contemporary, though many combine elements of the two.
 Consider the overall look and feel of your kitchen when deciding how best to light it.
 Do you want it to complement or contrast?
-Or again, combine the two to suit to create something truly unique to your home.
+Or again, combine the two to create something truly unique to your home.

 Now that we better understand the kitchen, it’s time to think about how best to light it.
-There are two main ways to do so - task and decorative lighting.
+There are three main ways to do so – general, task and accent lighting.

 This highlights key working areas, offering clear visibility for important kitchen jobs like cooking and cleaning.
 Vital around much-used areas like near your cooker or sink, task lighting ensures that you stay safe and can easily see everything that you need to.

-We’ve established that there are two ways to light your kitchen - task and ambient lighting.
-Now we explore how to achieve these through different types of kitchen lights.
+We’ve established that there are three ways to light your kitchen – general, task and accent lighting.
+Now let's explore how to achieve these through different types of kitchen lights.

-Task lighting options include recessed downlights, counter and cabinet lighting, tube lighting and spotlights.
-Ambient lighting options include pendants and plinth lights.
+General lighting options include pendants, ceiling lamps, and recessed downlights.
+Task lighting options include recessed downlights, counter and cabinet lighting, and spotlights.
+Accent lighting options include wall lights and strip lights.

-Decorative as well as functional, spotlights are one of the most versatile lights you can choose for your kitchen.
+Decorative as well as functional, spotlights are one of the most versatile lights you can choose.
 Bar spotlights feature lights in a long series, whereas plate designs group the lights more closely together in a compact shape.
 With a number of lights to illuminate your kitchen, each bulb can be directed to focus the light just where you want it.

 With only one light fitting, spotlights are easier and quicker to install than downlighting.
 And in many instances, it can be as simple as swapping your old light for a spotlight using the same fitting.
 This makes them a great way to update your lighting scheme and keep up with interior trends.

 Make a style statement in your kitchen with a pendant light.
 Suspend over a table, breakfast bar or island to draw focus and create a zone; or simply hang in the centre of the ceiling for the entire room to enjoy.
-Opt for one showstopper or a number in a line or grouped cluster.
+You could choose one showstopping pendant light, or a number in a line or grouped cluster.
 Hang high for a wider beam or low for a more private, intimate atmosphere thanks to ‘rise-and-fall’ pendants – there are plenty of creative options.

 Our styles range from decadent multi-lamp chandeliers to hand-blown glass lamps, traditional domes to wire cages; detailed beading to sleek metallics.
 Explore and find the right pendant to add the finishing touch to your kitchen.

-When shopping for a kitchen light, it can help to consider its IP rating.
+When shopping for a kitchen light, it can help to consider its Ingress Protection (IP) rating.

-IP (Ingress Protection) ratings measure the effectiveness of an electrical item to seal against solid and liquid objects.
+IP ratings measure the effectiveness of an electrical item to seal against solid and liquid objects.
 This scale is especially important when applied to lighting in rooms that are prone to moisture – such as kitchens, bathrooms and wet rooms.
-All the cooking and cleaning of busy kitchens demands water-resistant lighting and so be sure to check your chosen light’s IP rating before buying.
+All the cooking and cleaning of busy kitchens demands water-resistant lighting, so be sure to check your chosen light’s IP rating before buying.